 The GRE General Test is not required for admission into the Physician Assistant Studies program

 Application Deadline: November 1.
 The application deadline for international applicants is August 1.
-The application cycle opens in late April 2020 for January 2022 admission.
+The application cycle opens on April 29, 2021 for January 2022 admission.
 Students are encouraged to apply early as the processing of materials may take 4-6 weeks and qualified applicants will be required to complete an interview.
-The last interview day for January 2022 admission will be in October 2021.
+The last interview day for January 2022 admission will be in November 2021.
 Applications will be reviewed until the class is full.

 All applicants must: